dkhmora/stronger-workout-app/README.md

 # Stronger Workout Web App

-Stronger Workout App is an app I am building to try and replicate the Strong Workout Mobile App in a web setting, and possibly a PWA(Progressive Web App) in the future.
+Stronger Workout App is a web app which tries to replicate the Strong Workout Mobile App in a web app setting.

-Front-end: React, Material UI
+Front-end: React, Material UI, Tailwind CSS
 Back-end: MySQL, Express, Sequelize

-The client, server, and the MySQL database are all run on docker.

-I also added a phpMyAdmin container for manual database management.
+The client, server, and the MySQL database are all containerized using docker.
+A phpMyAdmin container is configured for manual database management.

+Future plans:
-I plan on deploying these containers on to AWS ECS containers in the future.
+- Deploy to AWS ECS
+- Configure for usage as a Progressive Web App

 ## Build Setup